 4. Try visualisations

 Through the Welzen app, I’ve come across the concept of visualisations.
-A bit like a guided meditation, a mindful visualisation isn’t designed to make you drift off to sleep as such, but it’s about helping you focus on the present moment and slowing your mind down.
-While you focus on your breathing and noticing any sensations that you are experiencing in your body, the visualisation guides you through a scenario – one that evokes calm and peace.
-You are invited to imagine pleasant feelings, like the warmth of the sun on your skin or splashing water on your feet.
+A bit like a guided meditation, a mindful visualisation isn’t designed to make you drift off to sleep as such.
+Instead, it’s about helping you focus on the present moment and slowing your mind down.
+While you focus on your breathing and noticing any sensations that you are experiencing in your body, the visualisation guides you through a scenario.
+One that evokes calm and peace.
+You are invited to imagine pleasant feelings.
+Think about the warmth of the sun on your skin or splashing water on your feet.
 You are encouraged to relax your muscles and let go, and with background soothing sounds throughout, you should find this a good way to ‘power down’ enough to be able to feel asleep more easily.

 5. Try a sleep story

 The Calm app has a free section on sleep stories, which are designed “to help you fall into a deep and natural sleep”.
 You have over 20 stories to choose from, so you can try and see what works for you.
-Each story is about half an hour long and features soothing background music or rhythmic sounds to help you fall asleep more easily.
+Each story is about half an hour long.
+It features soothing background music or rhythmic sounds to help you fall asleep more easily.
 If bedtime stories work for our children, why wouldn’t they work for us adults?
-These stories are designed to give our minds a transition time from the busyness of the day – they are comforting and meant to help our minds unwind and get ready for sleep.
-Towards the end of the stories (if you’re still awake), you can actually notice that speech gets softer to help you drift off to sleep naturally.
+These stories give our minds a transition time from the busyness of the day.
+They are comforting and meant to help our minds unwind and get ready for sleep.
+Towards the end of the story, you will notice that speech gets softer.
+And that’s to help you drift off to sleep naturally.
 It might not work for everyone, but if you’re struggling to fall asleep, why not give it a go?

 Do you ever struggle to fall asleep?
 What works for you?

-*I received complete access to the subscription-based sections of the Welzen app, but all opinions expressed in this post are my own.
+*This is NOT a sponsored post.
+I received full free access to the subscription-based sections of the Welzen app.
+But all opinions expressed in this post are my own.